Oblique view of site layout for Coastal Lumber in Havana, FL

-When we think about the application of a geographic information system we tend to think about in
+When we think about the application of a geographic information system we tend to think in

 terms of characterizing and modeling areas such as a county, region, a state, or collection of